StepSisStuck/API-XSS-Attack/README.md

 ## License Information

-This project is licensed under the ISC License.
+This project is licensed under the Apache License, Version 2.0.

 ## Additional Resources